vasyl1312/first_pet/README.md

 12. Complete logic to sorting by categories
 13. Add a page for my products, and allow, that non auth user able to read a product
 14. When owner delete product, delete id from all user's favourites
+15. Moving duplicate code to a separate folder

 <!-- `Deploy` -->
 <!-- 1.Secure keys -->